 Although colourbond signs can be used as both a permanent and temporary signage option, they are not intended to be moved a lot.
 As such, they won’t be that beneficial if you are looking for a signage that needs to be moved from place to place.

 Alco panel or aluminium composite panels signs are perfect for exterior or decorative use.
 Strong and sturdy this material is typically used for signs showing that houses are for sale.
 Alco panels are completely weatherproof and also won’t be damaged in sunlight.
 These signs are also often designed to be rust-resistant.

 Typically, the cost is the greatest issue here.
 These signs are slightly more expensive to match their longevity.

 Forex is a solid plastic sheet sign, commonly used around trade shows and exhibitions.
 Though not really intended for outdoor use, you may find forex signs around business locations.
 However, the sign is waterproof and produces a high-quality image.

 That said, these signs are just a tad too flimsy for outdoor use.
 Rain wouldn’t be an issue, but high winds certainly could be.
 The sign could get damaged or bent in weather conditions such as this.

 Acrylic is a suitable material for both indoor and outdoor use.
 They are most commonly used as reception signage or signage in an office setting.
 Because of its transparency, Acrylic is a modern signage alternative to rigid boards.

-The key advantage of self-adhesive vinyl is that they are incredibly versatile.
+The key advantage of self adhesive vinyl (SAV) is that they are incredibly versatile.
 SAVs can be applied virtually on any surface and look absolutely fantastic at the same time.
 Not many people know about this but SAVs can also be applied on the floor on a wide range of substrates such as concrete, carpet, tiles, floorboard, and road.